Thursday, November 3, 2016

 The highs and lows of that night were biblical.
 Fowler’s leadoff homer felt like a miracle.
 Baez going yard, Ross’s redemption.
 A 5–1 lead in the fifth.
 A 6–3 lead in the eighth.
 And then, suddenly, it started slipping.

 It wasn’t a thought.
 It was a reflex.
-Nearly every ounce of my body was screaming that we’d seen this before, that we’d lived it before—Brant Brown, Bartman, black cats, Leon Durham, the curse of whoever you chose to blame.
-All of it suddenly alive again in the worst possible way.
+Nearly every ounce of my body was screaming that we’d seen this before, that we’d lived it before Brant Brown, Bartman, black cats, Leon Durham, the curse of whoever you chose to blame.
+All of it, suddenly alive again in the worst possible way.

 But I didn’t turn away.
 I didn’t shut it off.
-I just sat there—tense, sick, silent—and kept watching.
+I just sat there tense, sick, silent, and kept watching.
 Somewhere beneath the dread, I still hoped.
 Not in a loud or defiant way.
 Just a flicker.
 A little pilot light that had never quite gone out, no matter how many times the wind had tried.

 And then the rain came.
 And the Cubs gathered in the weight room.
 And something shifted.
-I don’t know if it was divine intervention or just resilience forged by a century of heartbreak—but when they came back out, they looked different.
+I don’t know if it was divine intervention or just resilience forged by a century of heartbreak, but when they came back out, they looked different.
 And then Zobrist.
 And then Montgomery.
-And then Bryant grinning as he fielded that final grounder, slipping ever so slightly on the throw—almost too perfectly Cubs—and Rizzo stuffing the ball into his back pocket like a secret he never wanted to let go.
+And then Bryant grinning as he fielded that final grounder, slipping ever so slightly on the throw, almost too perfectly, Cubs and Rizzo stuffing the ball into his back pocket like a secret he never wanted to let go.

 The room erupted, but I just sat there.
 Not out of disbelief, but because I didn’t want the moment to move past me too quickly.
 After 108 years, I had learned how to wait.

 The next morning, I found myself watching a 30-second Budweiser commercial that had somehow appeared overnight.
-It featured Harry Caray’s voice, layered over scenes from the night before—Bryant to Rizzo, the dogpile, the scoreboard, the roar.
+It featured Harry Caray’s voice, layered over scenes from the night before Bryant to Rizzo, the dogpile, the scoreboard, the roar.
 I watched it over and over again.
-Hearing Harry call the Cubs’ World Series victory nearly two decades after his passing—it broke something open in me.
+Hearing Harry call the Cubs’ World Series victory nearly two decades after his passing, it broke something open in me.
 That voice was the soundtrack of my summers, of my childhood, of the long, slow decades of hope and heartbreak.
 And here he was again, calling it home, just like he always did.

-That video was the connection I didn’t know I needed—to my past, to the generations before me, and to the version of myself who had waited so long for this.
+That video was the connection I didn’t know I needed to my past, to the generations before me, and to the version of myself who had waited so long for this.
 I could live inside those 30 seconds.
 And maybe I still do.
 The same way a song can pin you to a summer, or a smell can send you back to your childhood bedroom, that video takes me straight to that night.
 I remember how it felt.
-I remember how I knew—knew—that nothing in baseball would ever mean more than this.
+I remember how I knew—knew that nothing in baseball would ever mean more than this.

 I thought about Wrigley.
 About the bricks and ivy that had seen so much futility and hope and human comedy.
 About the way that ballpark holds onto memory like ivy clinging to stone.
 I thought about all the times I walked into that place and looked out at the field like it was a cathedral.
 Because for many of us, it was.

 The Cubs didn’t just win a championship that night.
 They untied a knot that had lived in generations of stomachs.
-They let us feel joy not as an abstract idea or a stubborn hope, but as something real, tangible, earned.
-And in doing so, they reminded us why we believed in the first place—not because we thought they’d win, but because we knew what it meant to keep showing up anyway.
+They let us feel joy not as an abstract idea or a stubborn hope, but as something real, tangible, and earned.
+And in doing so, they reminded us why we believed in the first place, not because we thought they’d win, but because we knew what it meant to keep showing up anyway.

 There are a million stories from that night, and they’re all true.
 Mine just happens to be one of them.
 But the magic of November 2, 2016, is that it belongs to all of us.
 Every fan who waited.
 Every parent who passed it down.
 Every kid who first heard, “Just wait ’til next year,” and somehow believed.

-Well—next year came.
+Well, next year came.

-And it was everything we dreamed.
+And it was everything I dreamed.

 Sunday, July 24, 2016